KochEmre/my-portfolio-site/README.md

-# MyWebsite
+# Portfolio Site
- This is my personal portfolio website.
+ This is a simple personal portfolio website.

 https://kochemre.github.io/my-portfolio-site/